The good news is:

 They don’t even complain when they’re too long.
-People just give up, and you miss out on how that customer
+People just give up, and you never find out how

-If you’re asking more than 5 questions it’s probably too many.
+If you’re asking more than 5 scored questions it’s probably too many.

 Ask yourself, “What is our business especially good at?”

-It’s important to think about why a customer chose you, and not a competitor in the first place.
-Because that
+It’s important to think about why a customer chose you instead of a competitor in the first place.

 Don’t worry about what scale to use for your questions.